 - American Foreign Policy in a Globalized World, (Routledge, 2006; edited with two others)

 - The Politics of Prisoner Abuse: US Policy toward Enemy Prisoners after 9/11 (Cambridge University Press, 2011)

 - The ICRC: A Neutral Humanitarian Actor, (Routledge, 2nd ed., 2016, with a co-author)

-He was the General Editor of The Encyclopedia of Human Rights (Oxford University Press, 2009, 5 volumes), which won the Dartmouth Medal for the best reference publication in that year given by the American Library Association.
+- The Encyclopedia of Human Rights (Oxford University Press, 2009, 5 volumes; general editor), winner of the Dartmouth Medal for the best reference publication in that year given by the American Library Association.